Geodesic complexity of homogeneous Riemannian manifolds: Trivially covered stratifications

-\begin{cor} Let $G$ be a compact connected Lie group equipped with a left-invariant Riemannian metric and let $1 \in G$ denote the unit element.
-If $\Cut_1(G)$ admits a trivally covered inconsistent stratification of depth $N$, then
+\begin{cor} Let $G$ be a compact connected Lie group equipped with a left-invariant Riemannian metric and let $e \in G$ denote the unit element.
+If $\Cut_e(G)$ admits a trivially covered inconsistent stratification of depth $N$, then

 \end{cor} \begin{proof} Combining Theorem \ref{TheoremTrivCover} with Corollary \ref{CorLieGroup} yields